CKN Report Presentation - China’s Development Finance

 Schouwburgstraat 2, The Hague (Hybrid)

-Join us for the presentation of a new China Knowledge Network (CKN) report on China’s Development Finance, twenty years after Chinese policy banks began their major expansion into the Global South.
+This was the launch event of a new China Knowledge Network (CKN) report on China’s Development Finance, twenty years after Chinese policy banks began their major expansion into the Global South.

 The report examines how CDF has evolved from what was once described as “patient capital” into a more commercially oriented model.
 It explores the global and domestic factors shaping this shift, its implications for recipient countries, and its position within the broader development finance landscape.